osamaemumba/purview-poc/README.md

     * **Factory Name:** Name for the Azure Data Factory.
 This Data Factory will be created and load the data into the storage accounts.
     * **Aad App Client Id:** Client ID of the Application Registration created in prerequisite.
     * **Aad App Client Secret:** Client Secret of the Application Registration created in prerequisite.
-    * **Location:** Location where the resources will be deployed.
-It is, by default, set to the region of the resource group.

 ## Prerequisites